Spectral Uniformity of Little Red Dots: A Natural Outcome of Coevolving Seed Black Holes and Nascent Starbursts: Introduction

 Their spectral uniqueness likely originates from the dense environments where the central BHs reside.
-LRD spectra often show prominent absorption features superposed on broad Balmer emission lines \citep{Kocevski_2023,Matthee_2024,Maiolino_2024_JADES,Lin_2024,Taylor_2025a,Kocevski_2025,DEugenio_2025} together with a spectral break near the Balmer limit wavelength \citep[e.g.,][]{Greene_2024,Furtak_2024,Wang_2024b}.
+LRD spectra often show prominent absorption features superposed on broad Balmer emission lines \citep{Kocevski_2023,Matthee_2024,Maiolino_2024_JADES,Lin_2024,Taylor_2025a,Kocevski_2025,DEugenio_2026} together with a spectral break near the Balmer limit wavelength \citep[e.g.,][]{Greene_2024,Furtak_2024,Wang_2024b}.
 These features require dense gas absorbers with high covering fractions surrounding the BH \citep{Inayoshi_Maiolino_2025}, especially for some LRDs with an extremely deep Balmer break that is hardly explained by stellar continuum of evolved populations \citep{deGraaff_2025b,Naidu_2025,Taylor_2025b}.
 High gas densities of $n_{\rm H} \gtrsim 10^{9}-10^{11}~\cc$ can collisionally excite atomic hydrogen to the $n = 2$ level \citep{Juodzbalis_2024}, thereby producing both Balmer absorption and break features on the transmitted AGN spectra \citep{Inayoshi_Maiolino_2025,Ji_2025}.
-By analogy with stellar atmospheres, the red optical continuum can be interpreted as the Wien tail of a blackbody spectrum with $T_{\rm eff} \simeq 5000~\K$ without relying on dust reddening \citep{Inayoshi_2025b,Kido_2025,Liu_2025b,Begelman_Dexter_2025}.
-This interpretation is supported by JWST/MIRI observations, which place stringent limits on hot dust emission in the rest-frame near–to-mid infrared \citep{Casey_2024,Casey_2025,Z.Li_2025,K.Chen_2025}.
+By analogy with stellar atmospheres, the red optical continuum can be interpreted as the Wien tail of a blackbody spectrum with $T_{\rm eff} \simeq 5000~\K$ without relying on dust reddening \citep{Inayoshi_2025b,Kido_2025,Liu_2025b,Begelman_Dexter_2026}.
+This interpretation is supported by JWST/MIRI observations, which place stringent limits on hot dust emission in the rest-frame near–to-mid infrared \citep{Casey_2024,Casey_2025,Z.Li_2025,K.Chen_2025,Setton_2025b}; in some cases, warm dust emission is required to explain the infrared spectra \citep{Lyu_2024,Perez-Gonzalez_2024,Delvecchio_2025,Ronayne_2025}.
 Furthermore, if the accreting BH is embedded in a dense, quasi-spherical envelope, the absence of X-rays and radio jets arises naturally from strong absorption and jet confinement in such environments \citep{Kido_2025}.